CardiacModelling/fitting-notebooks/README.md

 **Fit to time-series data:**
 Whenever possible, fit to time-series data, not to "summary statistics" or "biomarkers" such as time constants, IV-, or (in)activation curves.
+Contacting experimenters, digging in archives, or even repeating experiments is a better use of time than trying to fit to data not suitable for fitting to.

 **Define expected ranges for the parameters:**
 Define boundaries on the parameters (or on e.g. rates derived from the parameters).